boazsegev/facil.io/docs/libserver.md

 The base type to handle the demands of protocols is `protocol_s`.
 This is no more then a struct with information about the callbacks that should be invoked on network events (incoming data, disconnection etc').

+Protocol objects must be unique per connection, and so they are usually dynamically allocated.

 ```c
 struct Protocol {
   /**